bbntpl/google-calendar-clone/README.md

 # Google Calendar Clone
-Built with React + TypeScript
+Built with React + TypeScript (yet to be finished)

 ## Available features
 - CRUD using Firebase